-Suddenly, you are in charge for health of one more human being and you must take that responsibility seriously.
-A healthy diet, above all, will help your baby grow strong, and there are some vitamins and minerals which are essential for a healthy development.
-Some of them will be possible to intake through regular diet, while any nutritional gap in your diet will have to be covered in other ways.
+Suddenly, you are in charge of the health of one more human being and you must take that responsibility seriously.
+A healthy diet, above all, will help your baby grow strong, and there are some vitamins and minerals which are essential for healthy development and prevent the drying up of breast milk.

 Now, let us consider which nutrients do you and your baby need the most and how to consume them.

 This vitamin is in charge of regulating the amount of phosphate and calcium in the body, which are essential for keeping the bones and teeth healthy.
 Because your baby’s bones are yet to be developed, consuming enough vitamin D is crucial to avoid softening the bones or getting rickets (a disease affecting bone development in children).

-Natural sources of calcium you should include in your diet are dairy products, fish, cereals, dried fruit, tofu, almonds, bread, broccoli and green leafy vegetables.
-Natural calcium supplements are sometimes needed to increase the bone density and make sure you provide enough of this nutrient for both you and your baby.
+Natural sources of calcium you should include in your diet are dairy products, fish, cereals, dried fruit, tofu, almonds, bread, broccoli, and green leafy vegetables.
+Natural calcium supplements are sometimes needed to increase bone density and make sure you provide enough of this nutrient for both you and your baby.

 Women in pregnancy often feel very tired and sleepy.
 That is sometimes caused by the lack of iron.
 This shortage can also lead to anemia, in some cases.
-To prevent such outcomes, you should consume green leafy vegetables, lean meat, nuts and dried fruits.
+To prevent such outcomes, you should consume green leafy vegetables, lean meat, nuts, and dried fruits.

 Some of them have special tasks when it comes to your baby’s health.
-Folic acid, for instance, should prevent any neutral tube defect in early pregnancy, while iodine helps you maintain a healthy thyroid function.
-A deficiency of iodine can lead to stunted physical growth, deafness and mental disability.
+Folic acid, for instance, should prevent any neural tube defect in early pregnancy; while iodine helps you maintain a healthy thyroid function.
+A deficiency of iodine can lead to stunted physical growth, deafness, and mental disability.